JOE-JOE-NGIGI/golangwebserver/README.md

 ### Simple webserver written in Golang

 It serves static files to display a user's name, the date and time.
+The name is obtained as a query parameter from the user in the url.

 I followed Martin Ombura's tutorial from youtube.